_B-PEN (Brookline Parent Education Network)

 KEEP A HANDLE ON TEST STRESS

-With mid-terms coming up at BHS, the stress level at home may start to rise dramatically.
+With finals coming up at BHS, the stress level at home may start to rise dramatically.
 What can parents do to help?
 How can we be supportive without inadvertently adding to the pressure and anxiety?
 Read B-PEN’s Parent Network Update on Teens and Managing Exam Stress, which features one-page printable Tip Sheets as well as a list of reputable resources to help your teen (and you!) keep a cool head and a focused mind.

 INCREASE IN TEEN DATING VIOLENCE

-February 4, 2014 is "It's Time to Talk Day," a national campaign to raise awareness of the issues of domestic and dating violence.
+February 4, 2014 was "It's Time to Talk Day," a national campaign to raise awareness of the issues of domestic and dating violence.
 Did you know that among Brookline youth, 23 cases of teen dating violence and sexual assault were reported during the past year?
 Sexual abuse among students is increasing, and even if your teen is not dating or is involved in a healthy relationship, the odds are good that he/she knows someone who is struggling.
 The issue is even impacting kids at the middle school level, with increased sexual pressure and sexting.
 Click on our new webpage outlining "What Parents Need to Know."

 ALL ABOUT MOLLY